William Tans'ur

 William Tans'ur (or Tansur, Tanzer, Letansur) (6 November 1706, Dunchurch – 7 October 1783, St. Neots) was an English hymn-writer, composer of West gallery music, and teacher of music.
 His output includes approximately a hundred hymn tunes and psalm settings and a Te Deum.
 His manual A New Musical Grammar (1746) was still popular in the nineteenth century.

 Life

 Tans'ur was born in Dunchurch, Warwickshire to Edward Tanzer, a labourer, and Joan Alibone.
 In 1730 he married Elizabeth Butler and moved to Ewell, near Epsom.
 They had at least two sons.
 He taught psalmody in various places in the south-east of England, before moving to St Neots in Cambridgeshire, where he worked as a bookseller and music teacher, and spent the last forty years of his life.
+One of his sons was a chorister at Trinity College, Cambridge and as an adult was also a bookseller and music teacher.